thanacpr-git/eks-upgrade/upgrade-data-plane.md

    ![assets](/assets/dp-3-compute-tab.jpg)

-8. Click "Update now" next to the version number.
-A new window will pop up, showing the "Rolling update" strategy.
-Click "Update" to confirm.
+8. Click **"Update now"** next to the version number.
+A new window will pop up, showing the **"Rolling update"** strategy.
+Click **"Update"** to confirm.

    ![assets](/assets/dp-4-update-confirm.jpg)

-9. The **Status** will display "Updating".
+9. The **Status** will display **"Updating"**.
 The time to update the Data Plan depends on the size of the cluster.
 For this lab, it takes approximately 17 minutes.
 You may click the refresh button to refresh the page for the latest status.

    ![assets](/assets/dp-5-during-update.jpg)